tjvantoll/articles/vue-nativescript/article.md

 tns create MyApp --template nativescript-vue-template
 ```

-This command will take take a few seconds to complete, as it will scaffold out the files you need for your new NativeScript app.
-After that command completes, `cd` into your new `MyApp` folder.
+This command will take a few seconds to complete, as it scaffolds out the files you need for your new NativeScript app.
+After the initialization completes, `cd` into your new `MyApp` folder.

 ```
 cd MyApp
 ```

-Next, run the app for either iOS or Android using the `tns run` command.
+Next, run your app for either iOS or Android using the `tns run` command.

 ```
 tns run ios